 In my personal experience, and in the experience of other ex-Catholic Galatis I’ve spoken to, the Catholic church leaves us with uncertainty on how to label our experience.
 On one hand, there is a soreness and sourness from the necessary deprogramming and relearning the fundamentals of religious belief & expression, as well what it means to be a good person.
 On the other hand, the time spent as an altar boy, Sunday School teacher, and Church camp counselor allowed me to develop a deep appreciation for community which has always been a large part of the life of the Senogalatis,and Gaulish Polytheists today.

 Growing as a Gaulish Polytheist, has been tumultuous in such a way that it’s a source of great excitement in my life, as well as deeply humbling.
 It feels as if every couple months I shed my old self and wake up as a better Galatis and leader.
 I never sought out these roles of leadership in the community, but somehow I’ve been consistently finding myself in them, first with the old Gaulchat Skype group, the Gaulchat discord server, and now with Toutâ Galation.
 There’s a euphoria I get from talking and being around members of this community; it’s an energy that just keeps me going to reach further and further beyond.
 The stories of each individual Galatis, of their motivations, their practices, have always been something that pushes me to keep fighting for the community every day.
-There are times where that energy has depleted or withered away from poor interactions with seemingly mal-intended people, but spending an evening with the wisdom and inspiration that is Branos Carnutodrûidon, our Ueletos “Seer”on video chat has continually reignited that spark of passion.
+There are times when that energy has depleted or withered away from poor interactions with seemingly mal-intended people, but spending time talking to friends of our shared insight and goals has continually reignited that spark of passion.

 Above all, I feel uniquely empowered through my upbringing and lessons learned along the way to truly appreciate and value this beautiful living community that grows and surges over weeks and days like breath and heartbeat.
 Having been around from nearly day one, I’ve seen this tribe of Galatis stir from beneath the cold earth and hatch like Triops in the first rain.
 It has been the honour of my life to serve, and I will continue to do so.
 Dâmî duci dâs—I give so that you may give.